rrnyquist/ebenezer/_Scripture/ESV/16_Nehemiah.md

 Then they said, We will restore these and require nothing from them.
 We will do as you say.
 And I called the priests and made them swear to do as they had promised. ^0512

 I also shook out the fold of my garment and said, So may God shake out every man from his house and from his labor who does not keep this promise.
 So may he be shaken out and emptied.
-And all the assembly said Amen and praised the Lord.
+And all the assembly said Amen and praised the LORD.
 And the people did as they had promised. ^0513

 Moreover, from the time that I was appointed to be their governor in the land of Judah, from the twentieth year to the thirty-second year of Artaxerxes the king, twelve years, neither I nor my brothers ate the food allowance of the governor. ^0514